sumcash-project/sumcash/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Please provide clear motivation for your patch and explain how it improves Bitcoin Core user experience or Bitcoin Core developer experience
+Please provide clear motivation for your patch and explain how it improves Sumcash Core user experience or Sumcash Core developer experience
 significantly:

 * Any test improvements or new tests that improve coverage are always welcome.